 CXO Challenges are scintillating competitions for creative business solution for real-life challenges.

 As said by Sriram Rajagopal, VP - Human Resources, Cognizant, CXO challenges foster an entrepreneurial spirit among the students from the business schools.
 The students learn from the experienced experts at Cognizant.

 It gives a genuine insight into the challenges faced by the CXOs.
-This is to successfully grow a business based on strategies and competitive dynamics.
+This is to grow a business based on strategies and competitive dynamics successfully.